-Group revenues for the year ended December 31, 2023 amounted to €2.7 billion.
-The Group generates its revenues by providing warehousing and distribution services from dedicated or multi-client warehouses.
-Revenues from each contract are recognized as described in Note 4.16 to the consolidated financial statements.
-Revenues are recognized depending on contract terms (i.e. once the service is completed).

-We deemed revenue recognition to be a key audit matter given the diversity and number of existing contracts between the Group and its customers and because revenues are a key performance indicator in the Group's financial communication.
+Group revenues for the year ended December 31, 2020 amounted to €3.3 billion.
+The Group generates its revenues by providing warehousing and distribution services from dedicated or multiclient warehouses.
+Revenues are recognized depending on contract terms (i.e. once the service has been rendered).
+Revenues from contracts are recognized as described in Note 4.16 to the consolidated financial statements.
+We deemed revenue recognition to be a key audit matter given the materiality of this indicator in the Group's financial statements, the diversity and number of existing contracts, and because revenues represent a key performance indicator in the Group's financial communication.